riccardo-ferrari/selenium/docs/README.md

 ## Highlights

+### Superclass

 There are methods in ClickpathBase which allow scripts to mark elements using various CSS techniques, there is the ability to take screenshots of the page.

+### VPN

 The UoW script has examples of how to automate VPN connections using [Tunnelblick](https://tunnelblick.net/), which is an open source application for macOS which allows you to connect to OpenVPN compatible VPN servers.
 The script also makes use of an Open Scripting Architecture command to connect and disconnect to a set of VPN configurations at random.

+### Command Line Interface

 The UoW script also has an example of how [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/) can be used to execute the script from the command line.

+### Do Not Track Detection

+In case your browser sends a Do Not Track header, this would cause AC to not register your traffic.
+The scripts can detect this with the help of [this plugin](https://github.com/olafk/liferay-request-attribute-contributor-web) deployed to your DXP instance, and the fragment described in the README on your Master Page.

 ## Drivers